RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
-378.50 (xx-xxx-2015)
+378.50 Beta 1 (25-Jan-2015)
-   - IMPORTANT: There are a lot of changes in this release from Asus.
-                I also took the occasion to do additional changes of my own at the same time, so it's important that you do a factory default reset after flashing this new version, and manually reconfigure your setting.
+   - IMPORTANT: You must do a factory default reset, and manually reconfigure your setting.
 Failure to do so can lead to various issues with wifi, OpenVPN, and the new AC68U bootloader.

    - IMPORTANT: Please read this changelog, especially the changes